My dad always said we were all related.

 I’m doing this exercise to put everyone’s mind to rest about the 1% blood quantum argument.
 It’s a time-consuming task and I’m not giving myself a deadline to do it, unless the topic of the existence of Métis communities here is once again questioned.
 Then I’ll update this blog and show just how many people could wear a Crow’s feather in my community.

-N.B. the genealogy linking to Françoise Garnier was removed following information confirming that she was not Indigenous, despite the exitence of a letter confirming the opposite from a reputed genealogist.
+N.B. the genealogy linking to Françoise Garnier was removed following information confirming that she was not Indigenous, despite the exitence of this letter confirming the opposite from a reputed genealogist: